Sponsoring an H-1B Employee

 1. The H-1B Support letter (click for instructions)

 2. Actual Wage Form: Per Department of Labor (DOL) regulations, this form is to document how the H-1B employee’s actual wage is determined by documenting the conditions of other similarly employed workers in the work unit.
+Departments must keep a list of similarly employed workers for potential Department of Labor audits in the future.
 Examples of “similarly employed workers in the work unit” are: (1) All Postdoctoral Associates in the same lab/on the same grant of the PI, (2) All Associate Professors in the department.
 If your department does not have sub work units (labs, sections, units, etc.), you may count all appointees with the same title who have the same years of service: e.g. PGY 3 Postdoc Associates, Year 1 Associate Research Scientist, etc. If you have questions, contact your OISS adviser.

 3. Prevailing Wage Form: Per DOL regulations, this form is to document the terms and conditions of the offered position, e.g. required job duties, degree level and field requirements, prior professional experience requirement, etc. to hold the position, essentially as they would be reflected in a position announcement.
 This form is NOT to outline the H-1B employee/beneficiary’s credentials.